-During the surveys, low levels of Noctule, common pipistrelle, soprano pipistrelle, brown longeared and Natterer's bat activity was recorded on site, but no evidence that any of the buildings are used by roosting bats was found.
+During the surveys, low levels of common pipistrelle, soprano pipistrelle, brown long-eared bat activity was recorded on site, but no evidence that any of the buildings are used by roosting bats was found.
 Therefore, it is having been concluded that the buildings can be redeveloped without the need for a European Protected Species (EPS) licence.